Chinese Orange Chicken with Rice or Noodles

 that's tossed in a delicious glossy spicy orange sauce,

-which you can serve as is, or with rice or noodles.
+which you can serve as is or with rice or noodles.

 I think it's because I had never tasted Chinese cuisine before,

-heat/spice and orange would taste to me.
+heat/spice and orange would taste good to me.

 However, I decided to just give it a try and make some Chinese orange chicken